jameshfisher/jameshfisher.com/_posts/2017-11-11-saas-pricing-cost-based-vs-value-based.md

 Zendesk charges £5 per agent per month.
 Slack charges £6.30 per active user per month.

-So you price your chat app at $5 per user per month, and don't mention messages, storage, TLS, et cetera.
+So you price your chat app at $5 per user per month.
 But don't forget about your costs!
-A customer could game your system by creating a single-user chat app, and having all of their employees log in as the same user.
+A customer could game your system by creating a single-user chat app, and having all of their employees log in as the same user, generating millions of messages and images.
-They'll generate big costs for you, but pay almost nothing.
+They'll be a big cost to you, but pay almost nothing.
 The standard solution to this is _limits_.
 Instead of charging per message, you set a message limit per user.
 Instead of charging per stored image, you set an image limit per user.

-Maybe in your business, the proxies for cost similar to the proxies for value.
+Maybe in your business, the proxies for cost are similar to the proxies for value.
 For example, you're starting a cloud computing company, where your cost is in CPU-hours, and your customers value you based on CPU-hours.